navarrothiago/upf-bpf/README.md

 make install
 ```

-The `package` folder is create with the headers, library and some binaries for testing.
+The `package` folder is created with the headers, library and some binaries for testing.

 ```
 package